 Department settings impact the ways in which you can organize jobs, filter reports and manage other features.
 On your careers page, candidates can search your departments for jobs.

-- Add departments based on your internal structure.
+- Add your top-level departments and sub-departments based on your internal structure.

-- Stick to using high-level departments name rather than specific teams.
+- Stick to using high-level departments' names rather than specific teams.
 This will make it easier to organize Workable features and simpler for candidates to find the right type of job on your careers page.

 Customization & Branding